 Your Teeth Aren’t Tools

 Can’t get that bottle open?
 Having a little difficulty tearing that duct tape?
 Do your nails need a trim?
 There’s a gadget to help with that – and it isn’t your smile!
 Using your teeth to conveniently access stubborn packages, or give yourself a quick manicure, is an easy way to crack or chip your teeth.
-While our Sacramento office offers dental emergency appointments, it’s better for your smile if you can avoid them!
+While our Carmichael office offers dental emergency appointments, it’s better for your smile if you can avoid them!

 Too Much Of A Good Thing

 Keeping your smile healthy and bright, with good oral hygiene habits is great!
 Brushing too hard isn’t.
 Whether you’re applying too much pressure or using a toothbrush with firm bristles, too much brushing can actually damage your smile.
 Protect your gums and your tooth enamel by gently “massaging” your teeth, with gentle pressure and a soft toothbrush.